SokPhanith/tf1_tensorrt_image_classification_jetson_nano/README.md

 | vgg_19 | 10.0FPS | 5.8FPS | none | 0.4FPS |

 !!Note:
-nasnet and pnasnet have a bit issue for convert to tensorrt engine, I will try fix it out and update soon. vgg_16 and vgg_19 inference with gpu simple jetson nano not enough memory issue. if you inference with csi raspberrypi camera v2, webcam or video, you will drop aliite bit FPS.
+nasnet and pnasnet have a bit issue for convert to tensorrt engine, I will try fix it out and update soon. vgg_16 and vgg_19 inference with gpu simple jetson nano not enough memory issue.
+If you inference with csi raspberrypi camera v2, webcam or video, you will drop aliite bit FPS and also If you don't run command maximum performance.

 ## Fine tuning flowers dataset and deploy